linode/docs/docs/applications/voip/setup-a-mumble-server-on-debian.md

 No changes need to be made to the system beforehand if you follow this guide.

-Througout this guide, all commands are run as root.
-If you are not root user, you can prepend each command with "sudo."
+The steps required in this guide require root privileges.
+Be sure to run the steps below as **root** or with the `sudo` prefix.
+For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ## Server Side

 ### Install and Simple Setup

 1. Since Murmur is in the official Debian repositories, you can just use apt-get to install it.
 Be careful though, the package is `mumble-server` and not `murmur`.
-Enter the following command (remember to prepend with sudo if needed):

 	apt-get install mumble-server